janko/janko.io/_posts/2015-07-22-css-preprocessing-drama.md

 ### But PostCSS Can't Do Icon Sprites!

-Not true.
+[Not true][sprites].
 And neither can Sass.
-Read its [docs][sass-docs] and I'm pretty sure you won't find this feature.

 The Ruby part of [Compass] is the one composing the icons.
-A PostCSS plugin can do that as well (Node.js can modify the file system just fine), but I think this feature might be better suited for a separate library, like [sprity].
+And even if there isn't a PostCSS plugin, there are other ways to do it, e.g. [sprity].

 ## cssnext